ing-bank/ingenious-doc/docs/additionalfeatures.md

      -----------------------------------------------------
     ### **ToUpper**

-    This function will convert a String to uppercase.
+    This function converts a String to uppercase.

     === "Input Parameters"